dfrunza/hoc/README.md

-# hoc
-HoC Compiler

-Student project guided by *Compilers: Principles, Techniques and Tools, by Aho et al.*
+# HoC language and compiler

+A project to write a compiler from scratch for a C-like toy language.